For Exclusive Offers & Latest Info: Enter your email!

 The next question is always how much to bring.
 Within reason, you can bring what you like as we have quite a lot of storage space onboard the yachts.
 The usual airport allowance of 20kg / 44lbs of luggage is not a bad guide.
 Any more than that and you’ve probably overpacked!

 What you pack your clothing and equipment in is vital.
 It needs to be in a soft bag that can be rolled away.
 Yes, that means no metal frames or hard backs.
 It needs to be in a duffel style bag.
 If you do bring a hard backed case or bag that cannot be rolled away, there is a good chance you will not be able to bring it on board.
 Something like this Sports Direct sack for just £12 is ideal.

 Don’t worry too much and if in doubt bring more.
-So long as you have hats, gloves and warm clothes, plus your usual toiletries and such like, you will be fine.
+So long as you can keep warm, plus your usual toiletries and such like, you will be fine.
 If you have any questions, don’t hesitate to ask us.
 We’re here to help!

 You will be issued with a foul weather jacket and salopettes.
 These are modern oilskins that will keep you completely dry and which we rate highly, but they are not Goretex or similar.
 If you have your own foulies and would like to wear them or have very high spec ones, then do feel free to bring them.

 Fantastically warm, these all in one suits are incredible for when it gets cold up on deck.
 You will feel toasty warm all day long or through a long night watch.
-Essential gear for high latitude trips and RIB transfers.
+Essential gear for high latitude trips and RIB transfers in Svalbard!

 Bring a fresh set for every day or second day you’re on board.

 Bring a mix of thinner socks and some thicker, woolly socks If not a Caribbean style trip.
 A fresh pair every second day is a good guide.

 For non Caribbean trips, these are great for upper and lower body.
 Merino wool is excellent but expensive.
 There are lots of options out there.